Suspect in Maryland newspaper rampage denied bail

 Jarrod W. Ramos, 38, was swiftly arrested as he tried to hide under a desk Thursday afternoon at the Capital Gazette in Annapolis, police said.

-"The fellow was there to kill as many people as he could kill," Anne Arundel County Chief Timothy Altomare said.
+"The fellow was there to kill as many people as he could kill," Anne Arundel County Chief Timothy Altomare said Friday.

-Ramos was "uncooperative" with his interrogators, police said, and in court papers, authorities described him as "recalcitrant."

-President Donald Trump said the attack filled Americans' hearts with grief.
-"Journalists, like all Americans, should be free from the fear of being violently attacked while doing their jobs," he said.

-Prosecutor Wes Adams said Ramos carefully planned the attack, barricading the back door so victims couldn't escape, and using "a tactical approach in hunting down and shooting the innocent people."
+State's attorney Wes Adams said the judge's finding that Ramos is a danger to society is justified because of evidence that he carefully planned the attack, barricading the back door so victims couldn't escape, before using "a tactical approach in hunting down and shooting innocent victims."

 Officers swiftly responded and arrested him without firing a shot, police said.
 They recovered a gun and said he also carried smoke grenades.
 Some 300 local, state and federal officers converged on the scene, Altomare said.

-The "bad guy" was identified quickly with help of facial recognition technology, Altomare said, refusing to give Ramos the satisfaction of using his name.
-The chief said the weapon was a 12-gauge pump-action shotgun, legally purchased about a year ago.
+The "bad guy" was identified quickly with help of facial recognition technology from the Maryland Image Repository System, Altomare said, refusing to give him the satisfaction of identifying him by name.
+He also confirmed that the weapon was a pump-action shotgun, legally purchased about a year ago.

 The rampage immediately stirred fears that the recent political attacks on the "fake news media" and the branding of reporters as "enemies of the people" had finally exploded into violence.
 But by all accounts, Ramos had a longstanding, specific grievance against the paper.